Fair Debt Collection Practices Act

 If you prove that you suffered damages like lost wages or medical bills as a result of illegal collection practices, a judge can order the collector to pay to cover the damages.
 Even if you can’t prove actual damages, the judge can order the debt collector to pay you as much as $1,000.
 A group of people can sue as a class and potentially recover as much as $500,000, or 1% of the collector’s net worth, whichever is lower.

-Meticulous documentation is important when dealing with debt collectors.
+Again, keep records.
 A log of phone calls, voicemails, text messages and letters can be persuasive evidence to a judge or jury.
 Taken together, the records can show a pattern of behavior.

 The FTC advocates for consumers to prevent deceptive and unfair business practices.
 Many states have their own debt collection laws that may differ from and strengthen the federal Fair Debt Collection Practices Act.

-What if a Debt Collector Sues Me?
+What If a Debt Collector Sues Me?